 Killing slaves to serve the king in the afterlife

 The custom of retainer ritual sacrifice occurred at the beginning of Pharaonic Egypt.
-The earliest cases dated from late Egyptian Prehistory, in the reign of Naqada II (Gerzean) (3500-3200 BC) when Egyptologists discovered decapitated bodies found in several cemeteries.
-The evidence of human sacrifice is more clearly seen in the Early Dynastic Period of Egypt while the capital was still in Abydos.
+The earliest cases dated from late Egyptian Prehistory, in the reign of Naqada II (Gerzean) (3500-3200 BC) when Egyptologists discovered decapitated bodies in several cemeteries.
+The evidence of human sacrifice is more clearly seen in the Early Dynastic Period of Egypt when the capital was still in Abydos.
 The burial chamber of King Hor-Aha contained thirty-six graves of males all aged 20-25 who had died from strangulation.
 Egyptologist Jacobus Van Dijk proposed that ‘given the uniform age of death that these men were all killed simultaneously’.
 In addition to these retainers, there were also six more graves found containing the remains of court officials, more servants, and artisans.

 Commencing with King Hor-Aha, the Pharaohs Djer, Djet, Den, Semerkhet, Queen Merytneith and Pharaoh Qaa all had numerous retainer sacrifices found in their tombs.
 King Djet, the grandson of Hor-Aha had 318 sacrifices buried with him, but altogether, the estimates appeared to be much higher a possible 580 sacrifices.